goravel/docs/the-basics/routing.md

 ## Introduction

-Goravel routing module can operated by `facades.Route`, `facades.Route` is an instance of HTTP framework [gin-gonic/gin](https://github.com/gin-gonic/gin), the usage is exactly the same as `gin-gonic/gin`.
+Goravel routing module can operated by `facades.Route`.

 ## Default Routing File

 All routing files are defined in the `/routes` directory.
-The framework defaults to a sample route `/routes/web.go`, in which the `func Web` method is registered in the `app/providers/route_service_provider.go` file to achieve routing binding.
+The framework defaults to a sample route `/routes/web.go`, in which the `func Web()` method is registered in the `app/providers/route_service_provider.go` file to achieve routing binding.

 You can add routing files under the `routes` directory to perform more fine-grained management, then register them in the `app/providers/route_service_provider.go` file.